About the databases

 Contains Compton’s Encyclopedia, Britannica Elementary Encyclopedia, and a wealth of other age-appropriate material for younger students and children

 Elementary, Middle and High School levels, plus read-aloud al all levels and translation for over 50 languages.
 Britannica Online School Edition gives teachers and students instant access to four complete encyclopedias and other resources that ensure consistency with classroom topics and age-appropriate language.
 This unique reference and learning suite also offers high-quality online learning materials that have been developed by teachers and curriculum experts.
 Designed for all levels of learning from elementary school through high school, Britannica Online School Edition offers students an easy-to-use gateway to the vast resources of Encyclopædia Britannica.

 Grade Level PreK-5.
 Play, discover, create—these are the cornerstones of learning for young children.
 Now, Britannica gives teachers an online solution designed specifically for the needs of ages 4 to 7.
 Learning Zone is a classroom-tested, interactive learning environment that gives early learners enjoyable, engaging, and developmentally appropriate activities to help grow their minds, their spirits, and their intellectual horizons.

-Spanish Reference Center delivers two products in one—a reference collection for ages 6-12 and another for the high school and college ages.
+Spanish Reference Center delivers a reference collection for ages 6-12.
 Separate home pages for each level allow schools and libraries to tailor the product to their users’ needs, making it the only online Spanish-language database that offers age-appropriate content for everyone.

 Business Collection provides coverage of all business disciplines, including accounting, economics, finance, marketing, management and strategy, as well as business theory and practice.
 Users will understand the activities of companies and industries worldwide through business and trade publications, complemented by a selection of international, U.S., and regional news publications.